Abigail May Alcott Nieriker: Career

 She was living in London and studying landscape art when she met Ernest Nieriker.
 The couple married on March 22, 1878, in London.
-The marriage was said by authors Eiselein and Phillips to have occurred despite her family's reluctance.
+Authors Eiselein and Phillips claimed that the marriage occurred despite her family's reluctance.
 In contrast, Louisa Alcott called the day a "happy event" and described Ernest as a handsome, cultivated and successful "tender friend".
-Further, "May is old enough to choose for herself, and seems so happy in the new relation that we have nothing to say against it."
-May was 38 years old, and Ernest Nieriker a 22-year-old Swiss tobacco merchant and violinist.
-Ernest was supportive of May's artist career and had helped her through the death of her mother on November 25, 1877, and they were engaged in February 1878.
-The couple honeymooned in Le Havre and then lived in Meudon, a Parisian suburb, where she primarily lived after her marriage.
+Further, she declared that "May is old enough to choose for herself, and seems so happy in the new relation that we have nothing to say against it."
+May was 38 years old and Ernest Nieriker was a 22-year-old Swiss tobacco merchant and violinist.
+Ernest supported May's artistic career and had helped her through the death of her mother on November 25, 1877, becoming engaged in February 1878.
+The couple honeymooned in Le Havre and then lived in Meudon, a Parisian suburb, where she lived primarily after her marriage.

 The following year, she made the painting La Négresse, which was exhibited at the Paris Salon, "what might be judged her masterpiece" of her career.
 It is a realistic painting of a black woman that portrays her unique individuality without being romantic or erotic.

 In her letters to family members, May expressed her happiness of married life as an artist in Paris.

 In her book Studying Art Abroad, and How to do it Cheaply (Boston 1879) she advised:"There is no art world like Paris, no painters like the French, and no incentive to good work equal to that found in a Paris atelier."